vbaconnet-ledger/developer-portal/_docs/swap/how-to.md

 ### Data mapping

 Here are the details about each needed endpoint.
-Note that they are all pretty standard, except for **POST /swap**, which needs to follow our exact structure (link to next section “Swap Endpoint”).
+Note that they are all pretty standard, except for **POST /swap**, which needs to follow our exact structure (see [Swap Endpoint](#swap-endpoint) section below for more details).

 As an example, you can refer to  [Changelly’s API](https://github.com/changelly/api-changelly), a provider that is already integrated to Ledger Live. <br>
 The following swagger page can be found [here](https://swap-stg.ledger.com/docs/index.html?url=/docs/docs.yaml#/v3).